 Cultivar, rootstock and growing needs

 Plant breeding has resulted in myriad varieties of fruits of every type.
 The majority are available to growers who wish to give them a try, and are available from numerous nurseries of all sizes, across the nation.
 But there are some fruit cultivars not readily available.
-The new rise in “club” fruits, moves beyond mere patented varieties and royalties paid to breeding programs.
+The new rise in “club” fruits, moves beyond mere patented varieties and royalties paid to breed programs.
 It also involves trademarks and management strategies for quality control as well as quantity and pricing control, which enable only a select, limited group of nursery growers to propagate these varieties, and a limited number of farmers permitted to grow them.
 To further complicate matters, there are also branding initiatives, where a publicly available cultivar is grown under a brand name by select producers.

 When choosing from available nursery stock, select cultivars that fit well with your marketing outlets.
 Selling retail locally, shipping fruit to far-off buyers, selling to the processing market or to wholesale distributors, serving local restaurants, or opening your fields to pick-your-own enthusiasts can all require fruits with very different characteristics.
 Ripening times, appearance, flavor, fragility, storage needs and even yield can make one variety a better fit than another.
 And, the price received per unit can vary, too, both with variety and with marketing channel, and needs to be taken into consideration when making nursery stock purchases.

-“Every grower should have a business plan, and the variety needs to fit into that plan,” Luby said.
+“Every grower should have a business plan, and the various needs to fit into that plan,” Luby said.
 “Economics of cost establishment versus how rapidly there is a return on the investment is the main trade-off for tree size.
 How quickly you want it to fruit (and) how much you want to spend (will determine the size of the nursery stock purchased).
 “Bigger trees typically get to full size and full fruiting potential more quickly, other things being equal.”

 Fruit cultivars are typically propagated asexually, Luby said, and are therefore genetically identical – clones – of the parent plant.
 But mutations – also known as sports – do occur.
 Some of these go on to be commercially produced.
 Red Delicious, for example, is a sport of the Delicious apple.
 The Fuji apple has several commercially-grown sports.
 Honeycrisp – a cross between a Macoun and Honeygold – has generated a new sport, the popular Royal Red Honeycrisp.
-Growers should find out if the nursery is growing the primary variety, or a sport, and what the differences in characteristics are, Luby advised.
+Growers should find out if the nursery is growing the primary variety or a sport, and what the differences in characteristics are, Luby advised.

 Sexually propagated tree fruits are normally only used in breeding programs or to produce more seedling rootstock.